 If you have questions about particular committee activities, please contact the appropriate committee chair and/or HQ liaison.
 Contact information is available on each committee page.

-The Academic Affairs Committee works to enhance the education of materials students; is the MRS liaison with ABET (Accreditation Board for Engineering and Technology); encourages student interactions in MRS activities and governance, as well as in the broader materials community; and addresses student needs through the student chapters, special projects, and international initiatives.
+The Academic Affairs Committee works to enhance the education of materials students; is the MRS liaison with ABET (Accreditation Board for Engineering and Technology); encourages student interactions in MRS activities and governance, as well as in the broader materials community; and addresses student needs through the student chapters, special projects, international initiatives and supporting the needs of materials science and engineering programs.
 The committee serves in an advisory capacity to University Chapters and maintains a current record of University Chapter officers and advisors.
 Academic Affairs Committee also includes the Accreditation Subcommittee, Education Subcommittee, International Student Affairs Subcommittee and University Chapters and Special Projects Subcommittee.

 The MRS Awards Committee oversees all Society awards according to policies approved by the Board of Directors, arranges for the preparation and presentation of awards, recommends new awards and changes to existing awards, and oversees publicity for all awards.
 Subcommittees: Graduate Student Award, Innovation in Materials Characterization Award, The Kavli Foundation Early Career Lectureship in Materials Science, Materials Theory Award, Mid-Career Researcher Award, MRS Fellow, MRS Impact, MRS Medal, Outstanding Young Investigator, Postdoctoral Awards, Turnbull Lectureship, Von Hippel Award.